 Support workers to receive their rights and protections, empowering their self-advocacy.
 Will not take hostile stances against employers, assume determinations of outcomes, or promote organizing against employers.

 Optional: If requested by workers, accompany them to meetings (in-person, virtual, telephonic) with L&I investigators, inspectors, claim adjudicators, or other staff to provide support.
-Will not represent the worker, but rather help the worker to explain or describe a situation or experience.
+Will not represent the worker or speak for them but rather help the worker to explain or describe a situation or experience.

 Proposal Requirements